TL;DR

 The task

-Your report contains a dense table (12 columns, 30 rows of numbers) that the reader is going to glance at and skip.
-You want a short paragraph above it that says what the table actually shows, plus 2-3 bullets that tell the reader what to do next.
+Your report has a dense table — say 12 columns and 30 rows of numbers — that the reader will glance at and skip.
+You want a short paragraph above it stating what the table actually shows, plus two or three bullets telling the reader what to do next.
 The reader is busy.
-If the takeaway is not on the page, they will not derive it.
+If the takeaway is not on the page, they will not derive it themselves.

 When AI helps — and when it does not

-AI is excellent at finding the dominant pattern in a table (the row or column that drives most of the variance) and stating it in plain language.
-It is poor at knowing what matters to your reader, which depends on what decision the table is meant to inform.
-Feed AI both the data and the decision; otherwise, you get a generic summary.
+AI is genuinely good at finding the dominant pattern in a table (the row or column that drives most of the variance) and stating it in plain language.
+It is poor at knowing what matters to your reader, which depends on the decision the table is meant to inform.
+Feed the model both the data and the decision, or you get a generic summary that restates the obvious.

 What to feed the AI

-- The table data (CSV, markdown table, or pasted spreadsheet)
+- The table data — a markdown table or pasted spreadsheet for small tables; a

-- Reader role and the decision they need to make (“PM deciding whether to ship feature X”)
+.csv/.xlsxupload for anything above ~50 rows - Reader role and the decision they need to make (e.g. “PM deciding whether to ship feature X”)

 - What the columns mean: units, definitions, baselines